Documents & Organization

 Your document is made up of different elements, though some share similarities.
 OmniGraffle offers easy selection access to objects that share the same styles.
 Example: all objects that use 12 point Times New Roman AND cast a shadow.
 In one click you can select them all before choosing something else.

 Stencils are collections of common elements that can be reused and are easy to access.
 Plus, OmniGraffle has instant search access to Stenciltown: a free collection of stencils that people just like you have created to share with others.
-Stencils are available in both the popover and their own window.
+The Stencil window is available in either Sidebar, or as a floating window.

 Fill Color Suggestions